Download a copy of this week's worship folder

 908 Ann St., Homestead, PA 15120.

 Please note that we are located within the Homestead United Presbyterian Church building at the corner of 9th & Ann Streets.
-Our separate entrance is at the rear of the building on Ann Street where you see our sign as in the photo to the right.
+Our separate entrance is at the rear of the building on Ann Street as shown in the photo to the right.
 On entering, follow the sign to the second floor.

 Free parking is available on local streets, and some parking is available in the Verizon parking lot on the opposite corner of 9th & Ann.
-Please do not use the Homestead Presbyterian Church lot on 9th Avenue or any neighboring church parking lots.
+We ask that do not use the Homestead Presbyterian Church lot on 9th Avenue or any neighboring church parking lots.

 What is a "Reformed Baptist Church?"